John McAuley Palmer (United States Army officer): Later career and World War I

-Retirement and recall for World War II
+Retirement and death

 In retirement (1926), General Palmer continued to champion the cause of universal military service.
 He wrote numerous books and articles about military policy.
 A strong advocate of the role of the citizen-soldier in the army of a democracy, Palmer diverged from the views of Emory Upton, with whom he is often compared as a great philosophical thinker-philosopher of the U.S. Army.

 He was recalled to active duty by Army Chief of Staff George C. Marshall (a personal friend and devotee of Palmer's) just prior to the Pearl Harbor attack and served as an advisor on military policy to the War Department General Staff throughout World War II.
-Palmer was the oldest American military member to serve during the war.
+Palmer was the oldest American officer to serve in the military during the war.

-Second retirement, death and burial

 Palmer retired again soon after the end of the Second World War, receiving a second Distinguished Service Medal.

 He lived in Washington, D.C. where he died on October 26, 1955.
 Palmer was buried in Arlington National Cemetery, Section 34, Grave 50-A.